Search for anything...

 Features

-• Smart AI Function: 1 Micrometer Resolution AI Lidar scans the first layer, if there is any problem, it will stop the printing job giving you quality models.
+• Smart AI Function: Creality K1 Max equips 1 Micrometer Resolution AI Lidar, which scans the first layer, if there is any problem, it will stop the printing job giving you quality models.
 Observant AI Camera can recognize spaghetti failure, foreign matter, debris, etc. and support real-time monitoring and time-lapse filming

 • 12 Faster and More Efficient: Creality K1 Max 3d printer, equips printing speed 600 millimeter per second and acceleration 20000 millimeters per square second, it is12 times faster than the other normal 3d printer.
 Give good printing experience to customers and get a good model in short time

-• Size-efficient with Max Capacity: It offers a 300x300x300 millimeter large build volume, which meets more requirement of larger printing model
+• Size-efficient with Max Capacity: K1 Max offers a 11.81x11.81x11.81 inch large build volume, which meets more requirement of larger printing model, or you can get a print farm on this printer

 • Dual Hands-free Auto Leveling: Creality K1 Max 3d printer, its strain sensors in the heatbed for more precise auto leveling without any operation or attention

-• More Efficient Function: Core XY Structure makes the printing more stable.
-Prompt model cooling by a fan on the printhead with directional air ducts and also an auxiliary fan in the build chamber
+• More Efficient Function: Core XY Structure of K1 Max makes the printing more stable.
+Prompt model cooling by a fan on the printhead with directional air ducts and also an auxiliary fan in the build chamber.

 Brand: Comgrow